Mishrilal01/Mishrilal01/README.md

 🚀 About Me

+I build data-driven systems and AI-powered applications that transform complex data into actionable insights.

-I am a passionate Computer Science student focused on Data Analytics, NLP, and Intelligent Systems.
+Focused on Data Analytics, NLP, and Intelligent Systems.

 I enjoy transforming raw data into meaningful insights and building AI-powered solutions that solve real-world problems.